-Adding to Laitha, Garima Sane, yet another student from IIT-M, said that there is a Wellness Centre on the campus to address the mental health issues of the students but the effective functioning of it is a question.
+Adding to Laitha, Garima, a student from IIT-M, said that there is a Wellness Centre on the campus to address the mental health issues of the students but the effective functioning of it is a question.

 “We have found that there is a lack of sensitisation towards the ways in which mental health issues of people from different marginalised backgrounds are addressed.
 There is a lack of training about disability sensitisation, sexuality, gender and caste,” says Garima.